jessecogollo/arrayMethods/README.md

 ### .isArray
 The `.isArray` method determines whether the passed values is an Array.
-This method doesn't receive parameters
+This method doesn't receive parameters.

 ### .of
 The `.of` method creates a new Array instance with a variable number of arguments.